Protect Your Family and Pets With Our Flea and Tick Control Services

 Next, a professional flea and tick control service should be called out to perform treatment of carpets and affected areas.
 A preventative outdoor treatment will protect against future infestations.

-Finally, carpets should be vacuum thoroughly and steps should be taken to make your yard less hospitable to fleas and ticks.
+Finally, carpets should be vacuumed thoroughly and steps should be taken to make your yard less hospitable to fleas and ticks.
 Our pest control experts can explain what that looks like for your specific circumstances.
 Generally you’ll want to make your yard less favorable for rodents, as fleas and ticks tend to hitch a ride on these unwanted vermin.

 WHAT ARE SOME SIGNS OF A FLEA INFESTATION?